fosskers/aura/aura/README.md

 ### Arch is Arch.
 AUR is AUR.
   `-S` yields pacman packages and _only_ pacman packages.
 This agrees with the above.
-Thus in aura, the `-A` operation is introduced for obtaining AUR packages. `-A` comes with sub-options you're used to (`-u`, `-s`, `-i`, etc.).
+Thus in Aura, the `-A` operation is introduced for obtaining AUR packages. `-A` comes with sub-options you're used to (`-u`, `-s`, `-i`, etc.).

 ### All together
 Dependencies and packages are not built and installed one at a time.
 Install order is as follows:
-1. All pacman (ABS) dependencies (all at once).
+1. All pacman dependencies (all at once).
 2. All AUR dependencies (one at a time).
 3. All AUR packages (all at once).